 VPNs are used for virtual privacy by both normal internet users and organizations.
-Organizations may use a VPN in order to make sure any outside users that access their data center are authorized -- using encrypted channels.
-They can also use a VPN to connect to a database from the same organization located in a different area.
+Organizations can use VPNs to make sure outside users that access their data center are authorized and using encrypted channels.
+VPNs can also be used to connect to a database from the same organization located in a different area.

-VPNs can also be used to provide remote employees, gig economy freelance workers and business travelers with access to software applications hosted on proprietary networks.
-To gain access to a restricted resource through a VPN, the user must be authorized to use the virtual private network app.
-They must provide one or more authentication factors.
+VPNs also can be used to provide remote employees, gig economy freelance workers and business travelers with access to software applications hosted on proprietary networks.
+To gain access to a restricted resource through a VPN, the user must be authorized to use the virtual private network and provide one or more authentication factors.
 These can be passwords, security tokens or biometric data.

-When surfing the web, an internet user could have information, including browsing habits or IP address, accessed by an attacker.
-If privacy is a concern, then a VPN can provide a user with peace of mind.
-Encryption, anonymity and the ability to get around geographically blocked content is what most individuals find valuable in a VPN.
-In addition, ISPs have been known to throttle a user's internet when using video services like Netflix, which is also closely related to net neutrality.
+When surfing the web, an internet user could have information accessed by an attacker, including browsing habits or IP address..
+If privacy is a concern, a VPN can provide users with peace of mind.
+Encryption, anonymity and the ability to get around geographically blocked content is what most users find valuable in a VPN.

 The ability to get around blocked content from another country, for example, might be extremely useful for journalists.
-If a country is likely to block internet content off from foreign entities, then journalists could use a VPN to look like they are within that country.
+For example, if a country is likely to block internet content from foreign entities, journalists could use a VPN to look like they are within that country.

 VPN protocols ensure an appropriate level of security to connected systems when the underlying network infrastructure alone cannot provide it.
-There are several different protocols used to secure and encrypt users and corporate data.
+Several different protocols can be used to secure and encrypt data.
 They include the following:

 Benefits and challenges of using a VPN